illtron3030/Challenge_13_ORM_E-Commerce_Back_End/README.md

 ![license](https://img.shields.io/static/v1?label=license&message=MIT&color=brightgreen)
 # Challenge_13_ORM_E-Commerce_Back_End
 ## Description
 This application is a back end for an e-commerce site.
-It helps e-commerce companies to create, read, update and delete data.
+It helps e-commerce companies to create, read, update and delete data aka CRUD.
 This includes categories, products, and tags, from the MYSQL database.
 It is working on a functional Express.js API and can connect to a database using Sequelize.